wrightmat/dnd-eberron/other/Draakhorn.md

 * Likely body parts: Arms (Claw Attack), Mouth (Breath Weapon and/or Bite), Tail (Tail Attack), Legs (Movement), ???
 * Aither is most likely Arms, and her +2 Dragon Claws increase to +3
 * Shahiri is most likely the Tail, keeping her Tail reaction
+* Thana is most likely the Mouth, with her Bite ability
+* Verity being the Legs might make sense, in which case some abilities related to her Rogue-ness should be included.
+* Last body part for Staff - what would make sense?
+The body itself?
+Keep some spell casting and/or her Chronomancy ability.

 ### References